ubclaunchpad/inertia/README.md

 # :package: Usage

-Check out our new [Inertia Usage Guide](https://inertia.ubclaunchpad.com) to get started with using Inertia for your project!
+Check out our new **[Inertia Usage Guide](https://inertia.ubclaunchpad.com)** to get started with using Inertia for your project!
+The guide will walk you through installing Inertia, setting up a project, deploying to a remote, managing your deployment, and advanced usage tips.

-## Why Use Inertia?
+### Why Use Inertia?

-If you:
+If you...

 * want a simple utility to quickly build and deploy the latest iterations of your projects
 * are new to the concept of "deployment" and related tooling